By the end of this section, you will be able to:

 A practical approximation for the relationship between heat transfer and temperature change is:

 where Q is the symbol for heat transfer (“quantity of heat”), m is the mass of the substance, and is the change in temperature.
 The symbol c stands for the specific heat (also called “specific heat capacity”) and depends on the material and phase.
-The specific heat is numerically equal to the amount of heat necessary to change the temperature of kg of mass by .
+In the SI system, the specific heat is numerically equal to the amount of heat necessary to change the temperature of kg of mass by .
 The SI unit for specific heat is or .
 (Recall that the temperature change is the same in units of kelvin and degrees Celsius.)